tabishnaqvi1311/tabishnaqvi1311/README.md

 ## About Me 🚀
 - Pre final year computer science student eager to build impactful software
-- Likes geography, music and math
+- Likes astronomy, music and math
-- Currently exploring machine learning.
+- Currently exploring machine learning and devops
 - Also blogs from time to time

 <a href="mailto:tabish.naqvi2003@gmail.com">Get In Touch</a>&nbsp;